Nevada must hold a GOP presidential primary, despite a party-run caucus occurring 2 days later

 Nevada GOP Chairman Michael McDonald, a fake elector in 2020 who tried to keep Trump in power after his election loss, has repeatedly defended the decision to run a caucus and maintained the rules were not set to benefit the former president.
 He also criticized lawmakers in Nevada’s Democratic-controlled Legislature for rejecting Republican Gov. Joe Lombardo’s proposed election laws, particularly one that requires proof of identification at the ballot box, instead of just when registering to vote.

 “It gives each candidate the opportunity to perform.
-It’s about getting their people out,” McDonald said of the caucus in an interview after the state party approved the caucus rules last month. “… And my job, as well as my goal, is to have the candidates get to know all our counties.”
+It’s about getting their people out,” McDonald said of the caucus in an interview after the state party approved the rules last month. “… And my job, as well as my goal, is to have the candidates get to know all our counties.”

 So far, Trump and businessman Vivek Ramaswamy are the only two debate-eligible candidates to commit to the caucus.
 The two Republicans so far on the primary ballot — Reno resident Heath Fulkerson and Texas resident John Castro — are unknowns.
 Castro has made some headlines for attempting to sue Trump to get his name off the primary ballots in several states, including Nevada, citing his role in the Jan.
 6 attack on the Capitol.
 The Supreme Court said it will not take up the lawsuit at the federal level.